galaxyproject/galaxy-hub/content/news/2023-04-galaxy-release-23-0/index.md

 Many of us over the years have struggled to find just the tool we were looking for.
-This latest release has a number of improvements specifically to make tool search better, and on top of that, a whole new advanced tool!
+This latest release has a number of improvements specifically to make tool search better, and on top of that, a whole new advanced tool search!

 ### Conditional Workflow Steps